w-duffy/TradeTwits/README.md

      pipenv run flask seed all
      ```

-7. You can start the front end from the react-app directory by:
+7. Start the front end from the react-app directory

      ```bash
      npm start
      ```

-8. You can start the backend from the python-project-starter by:
+8. Start the backend from the python-project-starter

      ```bash
      pipenv run flask run